leemichaeljh/leemichaeljh.github.io/_pages/about.md

 Hello!
 My name is Michael and I grew up in Singapore.
 I am now a fourth-year undergraduate student at the University of Chicago with a major in Mathematics and a minor in Computer Science.
 Here is my [CV](files/cv.pdf) and a collection of some expository writing.

 [Subquadratic Caffarelli-Kohn-Nirenberg Epsilon Regularity Theorem](files/subquadratic_ckn.pdf) (with Professor Jincheng Yang)
 This paper gives a proof of a regularity criterion for suitable weak solutions of the 3D incompressible Navier-Stokes equations.
-This proof and its ideas are attributed to the [work](https://arxiv.org/abs/math/0607114) of Gustafson, Kang, Tsai.
-We formulate it in terms of a modification of a [paper](https://link.springer.com/article/10.1007/s00030-007-6001-4) of Vasseur.
+This proof and its ideas are attributed to the [work](https://arxiv.org/abs/math/0607114){:target="_blank" rel="noopener noreferrer"} of Gustafson, Kang, Tsai.
+We formulate it in terms of a modification of a [paper](https://link.springer.com/article/10.1007/s00030-007-6001-4){:target="_blank" rel="noopener noreferrer"} of Vasseur.

 UChicago Math REU Papers
 ======